veegee/react_challenge/README.md

 This does not contain any particular additional logic for validation, other than the validation done by the browser itself for the email field.
 This was done intentionally since validation must **always** be done by the application server.

-The name field should normally allow almost any kind of input due to the nature of non-English names.
+- The name field should normally allow almost any kind of input due to the nature of non-English names.
+Even exclamation marks are allowed.
+- The email field is validated by the browser automatically.
+- The comment box does not perform any additional validation.

+## Notes:

+The filter by category feature was intentionally omitted since the API does not provide functionality to filter a result set by category.
+Pagination is always done on the backend, usually with a database cursor.
+Without support from the application server, the only way to implement this functionality would be to fetch all results, then filter and paginate locally, which is impractical for the scope of this challenge.
+Furthermore, that would not be correct design in any production application.